This is a weekly look by Lynn Henning of The Detroit News at the candidates the Tigers could consider with the No. 1 pick in June's draft.

 The Tigers are happy to be picking first overall, or as happy as they can be given that baseball’s worst record from the previous season is always the determinant of draft order.

 They would be happier, too, if they were looking at guaranteed gold.
 They aren’t.
 Not in 2018, and especially not in baseball, where draft picks equate to an expensive night at the casino.

-There is some marvelous talent on the landscape, pitchers and hitters.
-Among the best as The Detroit News continues with its weekly dive into the Tigers Top Ten Draft Watch:
+Among the best of the talent Detroit, and other big-league clubs, are examining as The Detroit News continues with its weekly plunge into the Tigers Top Ten Draft Watch:

 1. Casey Mize, RH starter, Auburn, 6-3, 220: He’s almost boring as he racks up one superb start after another.
 Last weekend against Mississippi State: nine innings, five hits, one run, seven strikeouts, no walks.
 Season updates are required, only because they’re an exercise in disbelief: 63 innings, 84 strikeouts, four walks.
 Mize has no serious competition for that top spot.
 Not yet.
 Last week: 1.

 2. Matt Liberatore, LH starter, Mountain Ridge High, Glendale, Ariz., 6-5, 200: Should a medical wrinkle develop with Mize between now and June 4, it’s more than possible the Tigers would grab Liberatore.
 He has the size, delivery, left arm and mature repertoire that could make him one of those rare prep picks at first overall.
 Liberatore has whiffed 61 batters in 35 innings.
 The Tigers analytics department no doubt has been busy with his size and age projections.
 He’s probably the runner-up, for now, to Mize.
 Last week: 2.